djiboshin/paper-optical-theorem/README.md

-# Measuring the Extinction Cross Section of Helmholtz Resonators via the Optical Theorem
+# Optical Theorem for Measuring the Acoustic Extinction Cross Section of Helmholtz Resonators

 This repository contains the code accompanying the paper "Optical Theorem for Measuring the Acoustic Extinction Cross Section of Helmholtz Resonators."